vicziani/learnwebservices/docs/index.md

 The second purpose is to present client applications examples in different programming languages, using with different libraries.
 You can find the source code of the examples on GitHub what I am going to  update regularly for  the latest versions.

+If you have a question, you can ask it in [this Gitter room](https://gitter.im/learnwebservices/community).

 ## About SOAP web services